 Lately, life has been punching me in the ribs.
-Everyday something else seems to be going wrong or happening to disrupt my plans.
+Every day, something else seems to be going wrong or happening to disrupt my plans.
 My wife and I joke about how life is turning into just one damn thing after another.
 But I smile and march forward anyway…to my contentment she is doing the same.

 However, this was not always the case with me.
-I remember days where my mood reflected my present circumstance.
+I remember the days where my mood reflected my present circumstance.
 My attitude would shift with the wind on whether life seemed favorable or unfavorable.
-Things would drag me down and I generally had a hard time recovering.
+Things would drag me down, and I generally had a hard time recovering.
 I used to figuratively wander in my life this way…drifting through good days and bad while not being in control of any of it.
 But things have changed.
 Below I have outlined just a few key concepts that have helped me roll with the punches.
-These are things that are time tested and I use constantly.
+These are things that are time tested, and I use constantly.

 Life isn’t all cupcakes and rainbows (yes, Troll reference).
 Things are going to happen.
-Over the last few weeks I have had several small inconveniences (car issues, work changes, plan changes, etc) and I have had a couple of big issues (health scares, kids sick, house on the market) as well.
+Over the last few weeks, I have had several small inconveniences (car issues, work changes, plan changes, etc.), and I have had a couple of big issues (health scares, kids sick, house on the market) well.
 Yet, today I woke up excited to get going with my life.
 I am inspired and motivated to create the world I want to see out there.
 I wish you the same vigor!

-To tie this one off I will say that I still need constant reminders to do these things.
-However, everyday I am getting better, stronger, and more resilient.
+To tie this one off, I will say that I still need constant reminders to do these things.
+However, every day I am getting better, stronger, and more resilient.
 It feels good to rebound and land on my feet.

 Work to be adaptable, flexible, and RESILIENT!
 It is the best way to navigate the hectic life.